PCMDI/pcmdi_metrics/pcmdi_metrics/extremes/README.md

 The default JSON output is designed to be cmec compliant - do not need to use CMEC flag.

-If land/sea masks are not provided, there is an option to generate them on the fly using cdutil.
+If land sea masks are scaled from 0-1, they will be rescaled to 0-100 on-the-fly.
+If land/sea masks are not provided, there is an option to generate them on-the-fly using cdutil.

 ## Run
 python pmp_extremes_driver.py -p parameter_file --other_params